 Work No 3 : Changing of submersible pump

-Take electrical shutdown of pump and ask to disconnect the electrical cable.
+Take electrical shutdown LOTO of pump and ask to disconnect the electrical cable.

-Tie up chain pulley block of 3 T capacity to “A” frame.
+Hook up chain pulley block of 3 T capacity to “A” frame with 3T wire rope sling.

 Remove discharge pipelines and start lifting the pump.

 Replace overhauled/new submersible pump after trial.
+Fill water in motor portion of pump from priming plugs.
+Ensure to fill water from one plug till it comes out of other one.

 Re-fix discharge line and give clearance to electrical for connection.